Ruslan Gurbanov

-Ruslan Gurbanov (Ruslan İldar oğlu Qurbanov; Руслан Илдарович Курбанов; born 12 September 1991) is an Azerbaijani football striker.
+Ruslan Gurbanov (Ruslan İldar oğlu Qurbanov; Руслан Илдарович Курбанов; born 12 September 1991) is an Azerbaijani former football striker.

 Career

 Club

 Gurbanov was born in 1991 in Stavropol, Russia at a Lezgi family.
 He played for Dynamo Stavropol and Rostov during his junior career.
 In 2008, he started playing for the reserve team of FC Rostov.
 During the next two seasons, he also played on loan for Russian Professional Football League (third division) teams Krasny Sulin and Taganrog.
 After being released by Rostov, Qurbanov moved to Azerbaijan where he signed a contract with the most titled local club Neftchi Baku.
 He played 6 matches in his first professional season and became the champion of Azerbaijan Premier League.
 Between 2011 and 2013, Qurbanov spent two seasons playing on loan for Sumgayit where he played 53 games and scored 9 goals.
 After his return to Neftchi, he became the winner of Azerbaijani Cup in 2013–14 season.
 He had a brief spell at Croatian football club Hajduk Split where he played 5 matches for the senior team, and a match for the reserve team.
 Ruslan Qurbanov returned to Neftchi once again in 2015, and became the regular player of the starting squad during the 2015–16 season.
 He made a total of 30 appearances in the Premier League during the season, in which he scored 13 goals and became the most goal scoring Azeri player of the league.

 On 31 August 2016, Qurbanov signed a two-year contract with Gabala FK, leaving Gabala on 31 May 2018.

 On 11 June 2018, Qurbanov signed with Sabail FK.

 On 16 June 2020, Keşla announced that they had Qurbanov's contract with the club had not been extended and he had left the club.

 On 19 July 2020, Gurbanov signed a two-year contract with Zira FK.